 In 2008, singer-songwriter Dave Carroll arrived in Chicago’s O’Hare airport for a layover and discovered that his $3,500 Taylor guitar had been damaged by the baggage handlers of United Airlines.

-Not long after the incident, he repeatedly tried to get a process claimed, but United said no and refused to reimburse him.
-For the next nine months, Carroll sent emails, made phone calls, pleaded with the airline’s customer service reps, and suggested that $1,200 in flight vouchers would be enough to compensate for the damaged guitar.
+He repeatedly tried to get a process claimed, but United said no and refused to reimburse him.
+Carroll then sent emails, made phone calls, pleaded with the airline’s customer service reps, and suggested that $1,200 in flight vouchers would be enough to compensate for the damaged guitar.
 United wouldn’t budge.

-Finally, Carroll decided to do what he did best.
-He wrote a song, called “United Breaks Guitars.”
-And it went viral.
+He decided to do what he did best instead.
+He wrote a song, called “United Breaks Guitars,” which then went viral.

-“United Breaks Guitars” has over 19 million views on YouTube.
-At the 150,000 mark, United decided to offer Carroll payment to take the video down; he suggested that the airline donate the money to charity instead.
+“United Breaks Guitars” now has over 20 million views on YouTube.
+At the 150,000-viewer mark, United decided to offer Carroll payment to take the video down; he suggested that the airline donate the money to charity instead.

-According to the Times, United Airlines’ stock price plunged by 10 percent within four days of the song going online, costing shareholders as much as $180 million.
+According to the Times, United Airlines’ stock price plunged by 10% within four days of the song going online, costing shareholders as much as $180 million.
 This isn’t to mention the tsunami of bad PR and negative online comments that came United’s way.

-Of course, a cheeky 4-minute song is unlikely to be the only reason (or even the main reason) for the airline’s staggering loss.
-But that’s not the point.
-The fact of the matter is that in the age of the Internet as an impactful platform, “United Breaks Guitars” made a very real impact on the brand reputation of United Airlines, which could have so easily put things right, but never did.
+A cheeky 4-minute song is unlikely to be the only reason (or even the main reason) for the airline’s staggering loss.
+However, in the age of the Internet as an impactful platform, “United Breaks Guitars” made a very real impact on the brand reputation of United Airlines, which could have very easily put things right, but never did.

-“United Break Guitars” presents a strong case for managing and measuring reputation.
-Whether you’re running a small business or an enterprise-level organization with multiple locations, an upstart venture or a 20-year-old corporation, reputation measurement is one investment area that you have to focus on over the lifetime of your business.
+“United Break Guitars” presents a strong case for managing and measuring reputation, which is an investment area you have to focus on over the lifetime of your business.
 If not, you’ll be leaving yourself vulnerable to nightmares such as the one United had.

 - Establish brand guidelines and ensure that these are followed at all levels of the organization.